- How To Sell A Higher Fee

 - Expand the booking contract.

 - Book multiple engagements for this speaker with this client and offer a quantity discount that your speaker agrees to.
+(Discount becomes effective only on the final engagement.)

 - Book even more of their speakers for this year’s conventions through your bureau and offer part of the extra commissions earned by the bureau as a discount to the client.
 (Better clear this one with your boss first.)

 - Save the client the extra preparation and travel/lodging expense of multiple speakers by increasing the number of presentations for this speaker.
 Instead of hiring three speakers, have this one speaker do a keynote, a breakout and a special private session for top performers or executives.
 The extra services will cost less than a full fee and the travel cost doesn’t increase at all.
-Help the client to see that the travel money & time they would’ve spent on others can be applied to this speaker without any extra outlays.
+Help the client to see that the travel money & time they would’ve spent orienting and handling others can be applied to this speaker without any extra outlays.

 - Generate more profit sources.

-- Sell the client a book or audio album for each attendee.
+- Sell the client a book or recording for each attendee.
 The speaker will often allow part of the product profits to be used to reduce the fee outlay.
 This also makes the whole event even more special for the attendees.
 Make sure there is an autograph session after the speech.

 - Offer to have the speaker do a special pre or post speech event for a separate registration fee.
 This produces extra revenues at no cost to the client.
 The speaker may be willing to do a little extra work for only a little extra fee.
 And the travel is already paid!